Doxycycline Dosage Calculator for Cats

 Real-World Scenario:

-A 4.5 kg adult cat with a moderate respiratory infection being treated with 50 mg/mL liquid suspension administered twice daily.
+A veterinarian needs to calculate the doxycycline dosage for a 4.5 kg adult cat with a moderate respiratory infection using 50mg tablets administered twice daily for 14 days.

 Given: